Inspired by Kim Kardashian and Alicia Keys, I ditched all my beloved makeup in favor of the no-makeup beauty trend.

 When my coworkers and I discuss this, they're confused.
 You barely even wear that much makeup, they say.
 Well, that's because my typical 'no-makeup makeup' look is designed precisely to trick people.
-It may look like #iwokeuplikethis, but in reality, my typical morning routine involves a minimum of 10 products including a tinted moisturizer, concealer, setting powder, at least two brow products, bronzer, blush, highlighter, mascara, and a lip balm or lipstick—sometimes a subtle nude, other times a bright red or deep plum.
+It may look like #iwokeuplikethis, but in reality, my typical morning routine involves a minimum of 10 products including a tinted moisturizer, concealer, setting powder, two brow products, bronzer, blush, highlighter, mascara, and a lip balm or lipstick—sometimes a subtle nude, other times a bright red or deep plum.
 (I've honestly lost track of how many lipsticks I own, but it's more than fifty.)
 I always carry around a makeup bag with me so that I have multiple options of all of these staples with me throughout the day.
 (See also: 7 Steps for Perfecting the No-Makeup Look.)

 But since I’ve tried just about every other makeup and skin care trend, it seems only fair that I test out the bare face 'trend' too.
 Here's how it went down.

 Monday: As always, I wake up as if I've just awoken from a coma and my first thought is that I can snooze 10 more minutes since I'm skipping my makeup routine.
 Never been happier.
 As someone with fair skin and dark circles under my eyes thanks to genetics, I’m floored that no one comments that I look tired this morning.
 Hoorah!
 I go through Monday on auto-pilot (luckily I have face mists to test so my face isn’t bored) and don’t think too much about how I look because well, Monday.
-I feel irrationally anxious going into an after-work meeting with a woman I’ve never met before, but then realize she isn't wearing makeup either so it's all good.
+I will admit I feel irrationally anxious going into a meeting with a woman I’ve never met before, but then realize she isn't wearing makeup either so it's all good.

 Tuesday: Today is hard.
 I debate running to the bathroom to dab on some concealer before heading to a meeting, but stay strong.
 I feel distracted by the fact that I am not wearing makeup, convinced that everyone else must be thinking how sloppy I look.
 Granted, there is literally no reason I should feel this way since many of my other coworkers wear little to no makeup and they’re the ones who put me up to this, anyway.
 In the elevator, our beauty director, Kate, and I bond over both being makeup-free today.
 She says she couldn’t even tell I wasn’t wearing any—major compliment.

 Wednesday: Damn, I love being able to rub my eyes and not have to worry about smearing mascara everywhere!
-I definitely feel less polished though and less confident moving about my normal routine, though.
+I definitely feel less polished and less confident moving about my normal routine, though.
 After work, I have two beauty-related work events and feel like I need to announce to the room, 'This is not what I normally look like!'
 I better get used to it.

 Thursday: Discovered another no-makeup perk: Evening workouts are such a breeze.
 Normally I'd remove my makeup with a wipe pre-sweat to prevent clogging my pores, but no need for that today.
 Also, no need to waste time afterward re-applying for dinner plans.